digitallinguistics/data-format/README.md

     * This specification describes how data should be _stored_, i.e. in a database or JSON file.
 It does **not** recommend how that data should be formatted when it is being managed or manipulated.
 Required properties could be missing during data entry, or data could be represented using (for instance) an Object instead of an Array while the data is being manipulated.
 It is only when you _store_ that data in a file or database that it must be in valid DLx format.

+* **YAML vs. JSON**

+    * The Daffodil schemas may be applied to either YAML or JSON documents.
+It may be easier to write your linguistic data in YAML format, and then convert it to JSON for storage in a database.

 * **Documents**

-    * The DLx format is designed to work well with _document databases_, where each item is stored as a single document (typically in JSON) rather than as records in a table.
+    * The Daffodil format is designed to work well with _document databases_, where each item is stored as a single document (typically in JSON) rather than as records in a table.
 Schemas that include a comment that they are top-level database objects should be their own documents in the database.
 Other schemas will be subparts of those documents.

 * **IDs & Cross-References**